-A series of videos explaining physics and math in simple, intuitive language.
-If you think you’re an idiot when it comes to learning these tough subjects, you might benefit by learning from a fellow idiot.
+A series of videos explaining quantum mechanics, using math but with more emphasis on intuition than you will find in most textbooks.
+If you think you’re an idiot when it comes to learning these tough subjects, you might benefit by learning from me, a fellow idiot.

 Einstein is one of the most famous scientists in history, and one of the most famous equations of this most famous scientist is E=mc2 which, although famous, most people don’t know what it means.
 It is, of course, the equivalence of mass and energy.
 But what does that mean?